10 Words That Will Immediately Make You Sound Old

 Thanks to technology and the rise of social media, the English language is changing faster than ever.
 Want to close the generational gap?
 You'll need to strike some of these out-of-date words from your lexicon.

 This word, which is an alteration of the term “snippersnapper,” first appeared in the 1700s, making it abundantly clear that even our earliest ancestors were easily annoyed by petulant children.
 In its more modern form, the term relates to an overconfident child or young person who acts more important than he or she actually is: “That clueless whippersnapper doesn’t know a darn thing about life!”
-Watch out for these signs your body is aging faster than you are.
+Make sure you also learn about these words (and phrases) you’re probably using all wrong.

 Xerox launched its first commercially available copy machine in the 1960s.
 Due to its rapid success, the brand name Xerox soon became interchangeable with the word “copy,” much like the brand Kleenex has become synonymous with “tissue.”
 Today, there are many new printing companies on the market, and most workers refer to making copies as…making copies.
 Therefore, if you ask a younger coworker to “Xerox” a document for you, you might be met with a blank stare.
 Here are amazing English words we don’t use anymore—but should!

 If you used a computer in the 1980s and ’90s, chances are, you used a square floppy disk for file storage.
 As CDs became more ubiquitous, the need for floppy disks faded away, so much so that computers stopped manufacturing computers with built-in floppy disc drives.
 Asking a colleague to save something on a disk will certainly make you sound old, as tiny “thumb” or “flash” drives have since replaced bulkier storage media…for now.
 On the other hand, these tech terms make you sound cyber-savvy.